ubc-cpsc455-2024S/pantrypal-09_dads/README.md

   - [ ] Voice Controls: Incorporate voice control functionalities, enabling users to interact with the app hands-free, which is particularly useful during cooking.
   - [x] User Accounts: Develop user accounts to save recipes, user preferences, and a history of generated recipes.

-## Test User Accounts with pre-loaded Data
+## Test Account with pre-loaded Data
 - Email: test@test.com
 - Password: test